jalogisch/OpenSourceDay2018/DeepDive.md

 ##creation
 ]
 .right-column[
-* Construct rules with data
+* construct rules with data
-  - Or know how your data will be transformed
+  - or know how your data will be transformed
-* Test rules
+* test rules
-  - Have a test system
+  - have a test system
-  - Know that adjustance need time
+  - know that adjustance need time
-* Do not expect valid data with first message
+* do not expect valid data with first message
 ]

 ---

 .left-column[
-#Rule
+#rule
-##Creation
+##creation
 ]

 .right-column[
-* Access fields with `$message.field_name`
+* access fields with `$message.field_name`
-* Field need to be present
+* field need to be present
-* Field typ need to be set in rules
+* field typ need to be set in rules
 ]

 ---

 .left-column[
-#Rule
+#rule
-##Creation
+##creation
 ]

 .right-column[
-* Field need to be present
+###field need to be present

 ```bash
 rule "check hostname (error in server.log if missing)"